leoboehm/hobbydevs/TEST_PLAN.md

 ## 8. Testing Workflow
 - Use GitHub Actions for automated testing.
-- Run Jest and Laravel tests locally during development.
+- Run Cypress and Laravel tests locally during development.
 - Commit screenshots of test runs in IDE.

 ---